oracle-livelabs/adb/atp-twitter-api/review-atp-storage/review-atp-storage.md

 In this lab, you will complete the following tasks:

-- Review Storage
+- Review storage

 ### Prerequisites

 This lab assumes you have:
 - An Oracle Always Free/Free Tier, Paid or LiveLabs Cloud Account

-## Task 1: Review Storage
+## Task 1: Review storage

 1. Navigate to the ATP homepage of the instance you created in the first lab.
 Select **Database Actions** to open the cloud SQL Developer.